-A concentration is like a major – it allows you to specialize in an area of your choice.
+A concentration allows you to specialize in a business area of your choice.

 All Wharton students graduate with a Bachelor of Science in Economics, but students choose focused areas of study called concentrations.

 Follow Your Interests

 Since concentrations are just four courses, it’s easy for students to add or change them or do more than one.
 You have a lot of flexibility and time to decide what you are passionate about, and there are advisors, students, and faculty to help you through the process of figuring it all out.

 Click on a concentration for detailed information (available on the Undergraduate Inside website).